-- It is 1660, the English Civil War is over and the experiment with the Commonwealth has left the country disorientated.
+- It is 1660, the English Civil War is over and the experiment with the Commonwealth has left the country confused.
 When Charles II was invited back to England as King he brought new French styles and sexual conduct with him.
 In particular, he introduced the French idea of the publically accepted mistress.
-Beautiful women who could catch the King's eye and become his mistress found that this brought great wealth, titles and power.
-Some historians think their power has been exaggerated but everyone agrees they could influence appointments at Court and at least proposition the King for political change. - The new freedoms introduced by the Reformation Court spread through society.
-Women could appear on stage for the first time, write books and Margaret Cavendish was the first British scientist.
-However, it was a totally male dominated society and so these heroic women had to fight against established norms and laws.
+Beautiful women who could attract the eye of the king could become his mistress and influence appointments at Court and political debate. - The new freedoms introduced by the Reformation Court spread through society.
+Women could act for the first time, write books and one was the first British scientist.
+However, it was a male dominated society and so these heroic women had to fight against established norms and laws.

-- The Restoration followed a turbulent twenty years that included three English Civil Wars (1642-46, 1648-9 and 1649-51), the execution of Charles I in 1649, the Commonwealth of England (1649-53) and the Protectorate (1653-59) under Oliver Cromwell's (1599-1658) personal rule. - Following the Restoration of the Stuarts, a small number of court mistresses and beauties are renowned for their influence over Charles II and his courtiers.
+- The Restoration followed the execution of Charles I in 1649, three English Civil Wars (1642-46, 1648-9 and 1649-51), the Commonwealth of England (1649-53) and the Protectorate (1653-59) under Oliver Cromwell's (1599-1658) personal rule. - Following the Restoration of the Stuarts, a small number of court mistresses and beauties are renowned for their influence over Charles II and his courtiers.
 They were immortalised by Sir Peter Lely as the 'Windsor Beauties'.
 Today, I will talk about Charles II and his mistresses, Peter Lely and those portraits as well as another set of portraits known as the 'Hampton Court Beauties' which were painted by Godfrey Kneller (1646-1723) during the reign of William III and Mary II. - Some historians believe the mistresses of Charles II had a significant impact but it is likely that they had more influence on court appointments than on policy.
-They had little or no influence during the reign of James II and William and Mary although there were significant women at court including, of course, Mary herself and later Queen Anne. - The present Dukes of Buccleuch (pronounced 'Buck-loo'), Richmond, Grafton and St Albans descend from Charles in unbroken male line.
-Diana, Princess of Wales, was descended from two of Charles's illegitimate sons: the Dukes of Grafton and Richmond.
-Diana's son, Prince William, Duke of Cambridge, second in line to the
+They had little or no influence during the reign of James II and William and Mary although there were significant women at court including Mary and later Queen Anne. - The present Dukes of Buccleuch (pronounced 'Buck-loo'), Richmond, Grafton and St Albans descend from Charles in unbroken male line.
+Diana, Princess of Wales, was descended from two of Charles's illegitimate sons: the Dukes of Grafton and

-British Throne, is likely to be the first British monarch descended from Charles II.
+Richmond.
+Diana's son, Prince William, Duke of Cambridge, second in line to the British Throne, is likely to be the first British monarch descended from Charles II.
 Charles's eldest son, the Duke of Monmouth (James Crofts or Fitzroy, later he took his wife's name Scott, by Charles's mistress Lucy Walter), led a rebellion against James II, but was defeated at the Battle of Sedgemoor on 6 July 1685, captured and executed.
 James was eventually dethroned in 1688, in the course of the Glorious Revolution.
 He was the last Catholic monarch to rule Britain.